wycl16514/dragonscript_statement_runtime/evaluate assignment statement and scoping.md

     }

 ```
+Notices in the constructor, we put globalEnv as the first element of localEnv, this means any variable declared by let at the out most will deem as global variables.

+Then in intepreter, when it is visiting a block node, it generates a local enviroment, any variables declared by using let will bind in the local variable, when
+come out from the block element, the intepreter remove the local enviroment, therefore we add code to run time like following:

 Every time when intepreter found a block node, it will call add addLocalEnv to create a local enviroment object on the array of localEnv, when it comes out from
 the block node, which meas the code to goto the end of block, then intepreter calls removeLocalEnv to remove the enviroment object, then any variables that are
 binding in the current block will be removed.

-Notices in the constructor, we put globalEnv as the first element of localEnv, this means any variable declared by let at the out most will deem as global variables.
-Now we can goto intepreter.js to add handling code:
 ```js
  visitBlockNode = (parent, node) => {
         /*